How to Set Up RBAC for Logs

 Apply a team tag to your logs

-Check in the Users list that you have all these permissions.
-If you are missing any, ask a Datadog Admin user to set them for you.
+Navigate to the Users list to verify that you have all these permissions.
+If these permissions are missing, request them from a current Datadog Admin.

 Get an API key and an app key

-Throughout this guide, you will need to replace all occurrences of <DATADOG_API_KEY> and <DATADOG_APP_KEY> with your Datadog API key and your Datadog application key, respectively.
-This guide also assumes that you have a terminal with CURL.
+In this guide, replace <DATADOG_API_KEY> and <DATADOG_APP_KEY> with your Datadog API key and application key, respectively.
+A terminal with CURL is also required.

 Note: This section is only required if you intend on using the Datadog API to set up RBAC.